bio-ontology-research-group/similarityonMGI/README.md

 # similarityonMGI
-This repository contains data and scripts to evaluate semantic similarity involving genes and diseases based on their phenotypes.
+This repository contains data and scripts to evaluate semantic similarity between two given entity (e.g. genes and diseases) based on their phenotypes.

 GENE-DISEASE Prediction: